apache/beam/runners/flink/README.md

 ## Executing an example

 Next, let's run the classic WordCount example.
-It's semantically identically to the example provided with ApacheBeam.
+It's semantically identically to the example provided with Apache Beam.
 Only this time, we chose the `FlinkPipelineRunner` to execute the WordCount on top of Flink.

 Here's an excerpt from the WordCount class file: